-One of the most iconic things you can do in Rome is to ride a Vespa, or Motorino as they’re called in Italy!
+One of the most iconic things you can do in Rome is to ride a Vespa scooter, or Motorino as they’re called in Italy!
 You can’t visit this historic city without seeing thousands of scooters zipping around the ancient streets.
 With so many people and so few parking spaces, many locals opt for scooters over cars.

-And you won’t see very many bikes in Rome either.
+And you won’t see very many bikes in ancient Rome either.
 Because the city is built on seven hills, bike riding is only for the truly in shape!
 But if you’re just a regular human, scooters are a better way to get around.

 Renting a Vespa in Rome